Year of Call: 2001

-The Manchester College v Hazel & Huggins IRLR 392 - On ETO defences under the Transfer of Undertaking (Prtotection of Employment) Regulations 2006.
-This followed the Succesful application for 'costs protection' for employees being forced to defend an appeal against the decision of the Employment Tribunal and Employment Appeal Tribunal IRLR 563 and an allegation of bias against the Employment Judge.
+The Manchester College v Hazel & Huggins IRLR 392 - On ETO defences under the Transfer of Undertaking (Protection of Employment) Regulations 2006.
+This followed the Successful application for 'costs protection' for employees being forced to defend an appeal against the decision of the Employment Tribunal and Employment Appeal Tribunal IRLR 563 and an allegation of bias against the Employment Judge.
 EWCA civ 511.

-Lockwood v Department of Work & Pensions 1 All ER 250 - Challenge to the Civil Service redundancy pay scheme on the grounds of age discrimination.
+Lockwood v Department of Work & Pensions ICR 1257 - Challenge to the Civil Service redundancy pay scheme on the grounds of age discrimination.

 White & Todd v Troutbeck IRLR 286 - Whether a farm caretaker was an employee.

 Francois v Castle Rock Properties Ltd (t/a Electric Ballroom) (EAT, 05.04.11) – Successful appeal against order of costs on account of conduct of lay representative.